lamhq/tech-notes/software-engineering/software-architecture/microservices/2-model-microservices/3-domain-driven-design.md

 ![](images/aggregate-uri.png)

-*But what if you aren’t building a REST system? a variation of this approach is a pseudo-URI scheme for cross-service references.*
+*But what if you aren't building a REST system? a variation of this approach is a pseudo-URI scheme for cross-service references.*

 *For example, `soundcloud:tracks:123` would be a reference to a track with the ID of `123`.
 This is much more explicit for a human looking at this identifier, but it is also a useful enough scheme that it would be easy to imagine creating code that could ease cross-microservice aggregate lookups if needed.*